tobias-theobald/ticket-sofort/README.md

 - Purchasing tickets through the app or route-finding.
 The DB app is very good at those things.

+## Known Issues

+### `expo doctor` reports issues with dependency versions

+We are using a prerelease version of `expo-sensors` to avoid having to ask for the "Motion" permission on iOS which we don't need but a fix for which is only just being tested.

+### Upside-down portrait mode on iOS will show wrong gyro logo location

+The problem is that expo-screen-orientation doesn't correctly report the upside down portrait orientation on iOS.
+This has been a [known issue in the library](https://github.com/expo/expo/issues/10944) but I doubt it will be addressed very soon.
+If there is a workaround, I'd be happy to hear it.
+But since this likely only affects iPad users and I have never actually had to prove the functioning of the gyro logo, I'm not too worried about it.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.